 Warning: For a complex package, this may be slow.
 You can optionally set

 stages: [manual] just below the id, and then only run this explicitly (probably in CI only).
-In GHA, you would add, placed just below the normal check:
+In GHA, you should enable the manual stage, which will run all checks: